 The referee should abandon the game if the coach, assistant coach, or bench personnel do not leave the field or any immediate adjoining area after having been instructed to do so.

-Additional penalties associated with the ejection of a coach, assistant coach or bench personnel may be assessed by the local club or league which sanctioned the match in accordance with their documented policy.
-These penalties may be no less stringent than sanctions as may be imposed by the MSYSA Adjudication Committee following their review, if conducted, of the incident.
+Additional penalties associated with the ejection of a coach, assistant coach or bench personnel may be assessed by the local club or Tournament Committee.

 Referees